• Skip to primary navigation

 After reading through this article, I hope you've gained a better understanding of the differences between a milk frother and steamer.

-Although both are excellent tools that can enhance the presentation of your beverage, each is best used in different occasions.
+Although both are excellent tools that can improve the presentation of your beverage, each is best used in different occasions.

 Frothing is helpful for achieving those silky microbubbles found in specialty drinks like cappuccinos while steaming increases the temperature and fluffs up cold milks for latte art.